hydn10/htracer/README.md

 - **Modularity and Extensibility:** To design a flexible and adaptable framework, allowing users to build upon and extend its functionality with very little effort.
 - **Modern C++ Practices:** To leverage features from modern C++ to ensure clean, efficient, and maintainable code.
-- **Zero-Cost Abstractions:**  To offer high performance without unnecessary overhead—users pay only for the features they use.
+- **Zero-Cost Abstractions:** To offer high performance without unnecessary overhead, so users pay only for the features they use.
 - **No dependencies:** To write it from scratch, as an exercise, using only the standard library.